rixx/books.rixx.de/data/reviews/paul-maar/eine-woche-voller-samstage/index.md

 - book: astrid-lindgren/pippi-langstrumpf
   text: For more chaotic trickster energy.
 - book: marc-uwe-kling/die-kanguru-chroniken
-  text: "For the same chaotic energy with no magic wishing powers, and for grown-ups: Känguru-Chroniken, which are just as impossible to translate, incidentally."
+  text: 'For the same chaotic energy with no magic wishing powers, and for grown-ups:
+    Känguru-Chroniken, which are just as impossible to translate, incidentally.'
 review:
   date_read:
   - 2000-05-01
-  did_not_finish: false
   rating: 3
 ---